Vicente Lleó Cañal

 This book studies that metamorphosis of Seville, examining not only the festive decorations but other areas such as the development of dwelling-houses or of funerary monuments, and the transformation of the urban landscape.
 It does this by looking at the contemporary sources, both literary and documentary, and also various artistic works of the time.

 New edition, corrected, enlarged, and lavishly illustrated, of a classic study.

-Vicente Lleó Cañal is professor of Art History at the University of Seville.
-He has been research assistant to Professor Sir John H. Elliott at the Princeton Institute for Advanced Study and visiting professor at the Michigan-Ann Arbor University and at the Center for Advanced Study in the Visual Arts of the National Gallery, Washington D.C.
+Vicente Lleó Cañal (1947–2021) was professor of Art History at the University of Seville.
+He had been research assistant to Professor Sir John H. Elliott at the Princeton Institute for Advanced Study and visiting professor at the Michigan-Ann Arbor University and at the Center for Advanced Study in the Visual Arts of the National Gallery, Washington D.C.
 Prominent among his publications are the monographs Nueva Roma.
 Mitología y humanismo en el Renacimiento sevillano (1979, new ed.
 2012), La Casa de Pilatos (1998) and El Alcázar de Sevilla (2002).
-He is a member of the Real Academia Sevillana de Buenas Letras and patron of the Foundation of the Ducal House of Medinaceli.
+He was a member of the Real Academia Sevillana de Buenas Letras and patron of the Foundation of the Ducal House of Medinaceli.